 Tips on How to Use EO's

 Blending EOs is an art, as it requires training and experimentation.
 Typically, oils from the same botanical family blend well.
-Also, the order in which the oils are blended is key to maintain desired therapeutic and chemical properties and fragrance.
-The oil blend creation should be stored in dark-colored glass bottles.
+The order in which the oils are blended is key to maintain desired therapeutic and chemical properties and fragrance.
+Your oil blend should be stored in dark-colored glass bottles.
 If you are not familiar with mixing, it is encouraged to layer the individual oils, by applying one at a time, rubbing it in, and then applying another oil a few seconds after.

 If dilution is necessary, a carrier oil may be needed.
 Carrier oils are naturally derived from plant sources.
 They have a neutral smell and do not evaporate like essential oils, making them an great medium for dilution and application purposes.
 The purpose of carrier oils is to reduce the concentration and absorption rate of the EO, at the same time not changing any therapeutic properties.
 Dilution is especially important for infants and children.

 Some examples of carrier oils include: V-6 mixing oil, grapeseed oil, almond oil, avocado oil, jojoba oil, olive oil, coconut oil, argan oil, arnica oil, rosehip oil, broccoli seed oil, flaxseed oil, magnesium oil, evening primrose oil, cocoa butter and shea butter.

 Lastly, not all essential oils are created equal.
 In fact, most of them are of poor quality and are often synthetic.
 When you are ready to purchase essential oils make sure they are certified USDA organic, 100% pure, therapeutic grade and indigenous sourced.